serenity-is/docs/api/js/domwise/functions/jsx.md

 `THtmlTag`

-The HTML/SVG/MathML tag name or a component function/class.
+HTML/SVG/MathML tag name or a component function/class.

 #### props?

-The attributes/props for the element.
-Children are passed via `props.children`.
+Attributes/props for the element.
+Children are read from `props.children`; may be `null`.

 [`HTMLElementTags`](../interfaces/HTMLElementTags.md)\[`THtmlTag`\] & `Record`\<`` `data-${string}` ``, `string` \| `number`\> | `null`